diegomoore/cv/README.md

 <h4>Reccomendation</h4>
 </summary>

 <blockquote>Diego is the technologist that you want on your team.
 I've forever been impressed with his dedication, quick (and correct) decision making, dedication to his work and team.
-To manage development with very short to long timelines, you need someone with the high level of discipline and care that Diego brings to the table.
+To manage development with very short to long timelines, you need someone with the high level of discipline and care that Diego brings to the table. <br><br>
 He handles rapidly changing requirements with the level of agility that is required, yet is also keen on making sure that everything is well considered before moving forward. <br><br>
 Of all the managers I've hired over the years, Diego will always be in the top of the list, and I enjoy watching him advance as time goes on.<br><br>
 <strong>Dennis Portello</strong> — CTO, Zemoga</blockquote>